deco-cx/apps/smarthint/README.md

 <details>
   <summary>Admin setup</summary>
   <ul>
     <li>3.
-Add SmartHintTracking section on Global Section in your site configs</li>
+Add SmarthintTracking section on Global Section in your site configs</li>
     <li>4.
 Configure autocomplete/search on pages that has a searchbar</li>
     <li>5.
 Configure the SearchResult and Seo section on your Search/Hotsite/Category pages</li>
   </ul>